mileeme/hello/README.md

 </span>

 # Hi there :wave: I'm Milee.
 I am a hybrid product designer, with expertise in system design, UX, and coding.
 I am able to take a product from concept to launch, seamlessly blending technical and creative skills.
-In my current role at Coursera, I am leading design for a new AI-powered product that will enhance the way people learn.
+Currently, I am leading the design for new AI-powered products at Coursera that will enhance the way people learn and help them achieve their goals.

 ## Favorite Technologies and Tools
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=JavaScript&logoColor=white&color=0F2976)